rogithsaravanank/Prepping/Prepping/notes/Coding.md

 Find the first bunk where you have to start so that you can reach the same bunk after covering every bunk (assume first bunk comes after last one in a circular road).
 Also you start with 0 fuel and assume mileage to be 1 unit of fuel for 1 unit of distance.

+## 18. Tavant:  Implement heap sort

+## 19. Tavant: Implement binary search on a sorted array

+## 20. Tavant: Find longest substring with unique characters in a given string